North Russia intervention: Advance along the Northern Dvina

-Increasing conflict with the Bolsheviks and setbacks
+Escalation

 Within four months the Allied Powers' gains had shrunk by 30–50 km along the Northern Dvina and Lake Onega Area as Bolshevik attacks became more sustained.
 The Bolsheviks launched their largest offensive yet on Armistice Day 1918 along the Northern Divina front, and there was heavy fighting on Armistice Day 1918 at the Battle of Tulgas (Toulgas) at the Kurgomin–Tulgas line: the final defensive line in 1919.
 Trotsky as Commander in Chief of the Red Army personally supervised this task on the orders of Lenin.
 1,000 Red troops attacked the village, and the American and Scots defenders were driven back rapidly.
 The field hospital was captured and the large defensive gun batteries were threatened, but after heavy hand-to-hand fighting, the Red troops were pushed away from the guns.
 The Bolshevik force lost as many as 650 men killed, wounded or taken prisoner, whilst the Americans lost three men and seventeen Scots were killed.
 The Allied forces had managed to quell the Bolshevik offensive by 14 November.
-When the news came through of the Armistice with Germany, many of the British troops in Archangel eagerly anticipated a quick withdrawal from North Russia, but their hopes were soon dashed.
+When the news came through of the Armistice with Germany, many of the British troops in Arkhangelsk eagerly anticipated a quick withdrawal from North Russia, but their hopes were soon dashed.

 The Bolsheviks had an advantage in artillery in 1919 and renewed their offensive while the Vaga River was hurriedly evacuated.
-'A' Company of 2/10th Royal Scots had to be sent to reinforce a heavily-pressed force on the Vaga, marching with sledges over 50 mi in temperatures 40–60 degrees below freezing.
-On 27 January 1919, word was received at Archangel that the Bolsheviks had fired poison gas shells at British positions on the Archangel-Vologda railway.
+'A' Company of 2/10th Royal Scots had to be sent to reinforce a heavily pressed force on the Vaga, marching with sledges over 50 mi in temperatures 40–60 degrees below freezing.
+On 27 January 1919, word was received at Arkhangelsk that the Bolsheviks had fired poison gas shells at British positions on the Arkhangelsk–Vologda railway.
 The use of poison gas by the Bolsheviks was soon announced in the British press.
 The Bolsheviks would use poison gas shells against the British on at least two occasions in North Russia, although their effectiveness was limited.

 On the Dvina front, Tulgas was attacked by the Reds on 26 January.
 The Bolsheviks originally drove back the American and Scots defenders but the following morning saw the Allied forces retake the settlement after a determined counter-attack.
 The Bolsheviks continued to attack for the next three days until the Allies decided to withdraw, setting fire to the settlement as they evacuated four days later.
 The Allied troops then reoccupied the town soon after.
 By early 1919 the Bolshevik attacks along the Dvina were becoming more substantial.